pbrowne011/personal-site/content/posts/sal.md

 > operand, the behavior is undefined.

 So, Claude was correct and the behavior is undefined.
-I'm using a laptop with an Intel processor - what is the defined behavior within Intel's ISA?
+I'm using a laptop with an Intel processor - what is the defined behavior of `SAL/SHL` within Intel's ISA?

 According to the Intel Developer Manual, pg.
 4-593: